xinyirachel/VintageFashion/README.md

 ### Features
 Users can view all listings but if they want to post anything they need to sign in.
 They can sign up an account to do that.
 Users can create a list with their product information and edit/delete it.
 They make change to other people's post.
 They can enter their contact details and product describtion (information like condition or price can be entered too).

-####Application_controller
-Extented from ActionController
-It is the parent class of listings_controller and pages_controller
-####Listings_controller
-Defined method index, show, new, create, edit, update, destroy and etc. Connect view and model then user can do actions on page like show page.
-####Pages_controller
-This is for method about authentication
-#### ApplicationRecord
-A abstract class which is extended from ActiveRecord class It is the parent class of Category class, Listing class and User class
-####Category
-Seed file been populate to database.
-There are 6 categories for listing items.
-####Listing
- Listing has foreign key from user and category.
-It has enumarator that defines condition.
-####User
-Device generate most code about authentication

 ### Sitemap

 ![Sitemap](/docs/sitemap.jpg)